 Learn about God’s infinite mercy.

 The Chapel of Loretto in Santa Fe, New Mexico, has a mysterious staircase.
 When the church was built in 1852, the builder forgot to design a staircase to the choir loft.
-The Sisters of Loretto were told by the builder that building a staircase was impossible because there was no space for it.
-The sisters prayed a novena to St. Joseph.
+The Sisters of Loretto were told by the builder that constructing a staircase was impossible; there was no space for it given the design of the building.
+Dismayed, the sisters prayed a novena to St. Joseph.

 Help the Church to grow within your own community.